containers/toolbox/doc/toolbox-create.1.md

 A toolbox container is an OCI container created from an OCI image.
 On Fedora, the default image is known as `fedora-toolbox:N`, where N is the release of the host.
 If the image is not present locally, then it is pulled from a well-known registry like `registry.fedoraproject.org`.
+Other images may be used on other host operating systems.
+If the host is not recognized, then the Fedora image will be used.

 The container is created with `podman create`, and its entry point is set to `toolbox init-container`.

 By default, toolbox containers are named after their corresponding images.
 If the image had a tag, then the tag is included in the name of the container, but it's separated by a hyphen, not a colon.
 A different name can be assigned by using the CONTAINER argument.

-If the host system is not recognized the used image will be `fedora-toolbox`.

 Toolbox containers are primarily created in a way to be tightly integrated with the host system.
 They are not meant to be secure.